ua-rik/cv/README.md

 ### Apr-05 – Jun-08, Lecturer, Open International University of Human Development (Education), Ukraine
 - Taught courses in Management, Marketing, Finance, and related subjects

+## Volunteering
+Actively involved in humanitarian efforts since the beginning of the war in Ukraine, volunteering with Hilfswerk International and Ukrzaliznytsia to assist displaced persons.

 ## Highest Education
 - **2004-2005:** Master’s degree in Public Service, The National University of Ostroh Academy, Ukraine